 Today Crate.io is a remote-first company, led by Jodok Batlogg as CTO from Dornbirn, a small town in Vorarlberg, Austria.
 The mountainous country and Jodoks attempt to not use his Audi anymore leads him to try out all the new electric boards, bikes, and gadgets on the market.
 He shares this passion with our host Oliver Thylmann.
 This is why they close this episode by discussing electromobility and paying it with bitcoin.

-Oliver Thylmann is a serial entrepreneur based in Cologne, Germany.
+About the Host Oliver Thylmann is a serial entrepreneur based in Cologne, Germany.
 He is the co-founder of Giant Swarm, a 35-person SaaS company providing managed microservice infrastructure to big enterprises.